Pujagupta024/uptime-monitor-assignment/AI_LOG.md

 Keep Mocking Clean:
 Ensure asynchronous mocking primitives (such as `httpx.AsyncClient` or equivalent async mocks) are used if the background worker leverages asynchronous execution.
 Standard synchronous mocks may block or fail within asynchronous FastAPI workflows.
 ```

-This prompt produced an automated testing suite covering API validation, asynchronous worker behavior, mocked network conditions, edge-case handling, and end-to-end system verification, improving the overall reliability of the project.
+---

+## The Course Corrections
+During the development process, there were instances where the AI generated bad code or proposed a broken architecture that required explicit prompting and refactoring to resolve.

+### Instance 1: A Broken Architecture for CORS
+**The Issue:** When generating the backend framework, the AI initially proposed a broken architecture for Cross-Origin Resource Sharing (CORS).
+It generated bad code that configured the middleware with `allow_credentials=True` while simultaneously setting `allow_origins=["*"]`.
+Modern browsers strictly reject this configuration because wildcard origins cannot be combined with credentialed requests.
+This effectively blocked the React frontend from communicating with the FastAPI backend.

+**The Fix:** I explicitly prompted the AI by passing the browser console error back into the chat: *"The frontend is failing to fetch due to a CORS origin/credential conflict.
+You cannot use wildcard origins with credentials.
+Modify main.py to safely allow origins."* The AI successfully recognized the issue and regenerated the middleware configuration with an appropriate, secure CORS setup.

+### Instance 2: Background Worker Crashes
+**The Issue:** The AI's initial code for the background worker lacked proper exception handling for network requests.
+When simulating a severe DNS resolution failure, the unhandled `httpx.RequestError` crashed the entire `asyncio` task, halting the ping loop entirely while the server remained seemingly healthy.

+**The Fix:** I explicitly prompted the AI to refactor the code: *"The worker loop crashes completely on a DNS failure.
+Refactor the `ping_urls` loop to isolate individual pings in `try...except` blocks so one failure doesn't break the entire loop."* The AI then provided the refactored code, isolating exceptions and successfully resolving the block.

+---

+## 5. Architectural Decisions

+### Handling Dynamic HTTP Headers in SQLite
+One of the most advanced requirements involved allowing users to specify custom HTTP headers for their monitored endpoints (useful for authenticated APIs).
+Because SQLite does not provide a native `JSONB` data type (unlike PostgreSQL), several approaches were considered:
+- A separate relational table mapping URL IDs to key-value pairs (`url_headers`).
+- Multiple dedicated header columns.
+- A serialized JSON string.

+For an MVP, introducing additional relational tables would have over-engineered the solution and necessitated expensive `JOIN` statements during the periodic high-frequency ping loop, unnecessarily complicating the data retrieval process.

+**Final Design:**
+A serialized JSON string is stored inside a `TEXT` column named `custom_headers` in the `urls` table.

+**Validation:**
+During URL creation (`POST /api/urls`), the incoming JSON is validated using `json.loads()`.
+If the payload contains malformed JSON, FastAPI intercepts it and rejects it with a `400 Bad Request` prior to database execution.
+This guarantees that only valid payloads reach the database.

+**Runtime Execution:**
+During monitoring, the stored JSON string is deserialized into a dictionary and passed directly into the `httpx.AsyncClient` request headers.
+This approach keeps the database schema incredibly lightweight and performant while fully supporting arbitrary user-defined request headers.

+---

-# 6. Reflection
+## 6. Reflection
 AI significantly reduced the time required to build the MVP by automating repetitive engineering tasks such as scaffolding, API generation, containerization, testing, and documentation.

-However, successful delivery still required engineering oversight.
-Manual debugging, validation, integration testing, and architectural decisions were essential to refining the generated output into a functional and maintainable application.
+However, successful delivery still required human engineering oversight.
+Manually spotting the CORS error, deciding on the best data-storage mechanism for dynamic JSON headers in SQLite, and iteratively refining the React polling mechanism were essential steps in turning a generated output into a highly functional, production-ready application.

-The project demonstrates AI being used as a productivity multiplier rather than a replacement for software engineering practices.
+This project perfectly demonstrates AI acting as a powerful productivity multiplier—an autonomous pair programmer—rather than a complete replacement for core software engineering judgment.

----

-This prompt produced an automated testing suite covering API validation, asynchronous worker behavior, mocked network conditions, edge-case handling, and end-to-end system verification, improving the overall reliability of the project.
+AI_LOG.md
+Displaying AI_LOG.md.